maastrichtlawtech/regtech4ai/_pages/home.md

       Gijs van Dijck<br>
       Professor of Private Law
   - align: center
+    image: jerry.jpg
+    image_circular: true # crops the image to make it circular
+    more_info: >
+      Jerry Spanakis<br>
+      Assistant Professor in Machine Learning
+  - align: center
     image: qian.jpg
     image_circular: true # crops the image to make it circular
     more_info: >